 Elleanthus ligularis Dressler & Bogarín 2007

-Another View Photos by © Franco Pupulin, Used under permission of Epidendra Website CR
+Another View Photos by © Franco Pupulin, Used under permission of the Epidendra Website CR

 Common Name The Spoon-Shaped Elleanthus [refers to the leaves shape]